Discusses key economic indicators and trade statistics, which countries are dominant in the market, and other issues that affect trade.

 Despite a complex domestic environment resulting from an economic downturn surrounding COVID-19 and delayed political reforms, the country is taking important steps towards improving its business investment climate, including adopting fiscal discipline and consolidation for macroeconomic stability; infrastructure development through public-private partnerships; combating corruption and security concerns; simplifying bureaucratic procedures; implementing structural regulatory reforms, and focusing on improving overall competitiveness and productivity.

-The United States is Honduras’ largest trade and economic partner, accounting for 40.3 percent of total merchandise imports and 66.6 percent of general assembly imports.
-U.S. exports to Honduras were $5.6 billion in 2018, up 10.2% percent from 2017 and up 15.6% from 2008.
+The United States is Honduras’ largest trade and economic partner, accounting for 46 percent of total merchandise imports and 65 percent of general assembly imports.
+U.S. exports to Honduras were $5.4 billion in 2019, down by $154 million from 2018.
 The Central America – Dominican Republic Free Trade Agreement (CAFTA-DR), which entered into force in 2006, boosted U.S. export opportunities and diversified the composition of bilateral trade.
-Currently, U.S. exports to Honduras are up by 72 percent since 2005, the year before implementation of this Free Trade Agreement.
+Currently, U.S. exports to Honduras are up by 67 percent since 2005, the year before implementation of this Free Trade Agreement.
 CAFTA-DR implemented important measures related to investment, customs administration and trade facilitation, technical barriers to trade, government procurement, intellectual property rights, transparency, labor and environmental protection.
 As a result of this FTA, more than 95 percent of U.S. consumer and industrial goods exports to the Central America region — meeting relevant rules of origin — are no longer subject to tariffs.